 These olive oil and roasted garlic mashed potatoes are creamy and absolutely delicious.
-Roasted garlic and fruity olive oil, give these dairy-free, vegan mashed potatoes their great flavor and texture, so there is no need for butter or cream.
+Roasted garlic and fruity olive oil give these dairy-free vegan mashed potatoes their great flavor and texture, so there is no need for butter or cream.

 Making mashed potatoes is so simple, yet it’s not.
 There are hundreds (maybe thousands) of treatises out on the web explaining how to make the perfect mashed potatoes.
 And with good reason.
 Potatoes look tough and rugged but they’re actually very sensitive.
 If you don’t treat them well, they will turn out bad.
-Have you ever made a batch of mashed potatoes that turned out watery or gluey?
-The good news is, you can insure a great outcome for your mashed potatoes…..
+Have you ever made a batch of mashed potatoes that turned out watery, lumpy or gluey?
+The good news is, you can ensure a great outcome for your mashed potatoes every time!

 - For even cooking, start the potatoes in a pot of cold water.
 If you add potatoes to boiling water, the outside will cook faster than the interior and you’ll either have parts that are overcooked or parts that are undercooked.